A Bible Study in EasyEnglish (2800 word vocabulary) on Psalms 120 to 134

 The Songs of Ascent have also provided ideas to poets and writers.

 The Rock (a type of music) musician called Bono has written about how the Psalms have helped him.
-There is a *rumour that his band, called U2, may use ‘Songs of Ascent’ as a possible name for their next CD.
-They do not intend to sing these Psalms; they will sing their own songs.
+His band, called U2, even discussed the title ‘Songs of Ascent’ as a possible name for a future CD.
+They did not intend to sing these Psalms on that CD; they intended to sing their own songs.
 But it seems that they like the idea of ‘Songs of Ascent’.
 (See About the title: “Songs of Ascent”.)

 In every age, Christian writers have loved the Songs of Ascent.
 One of many writers who wrote much about them was C.H.
 Spurgeon.
 And the Scottish writer, R.M.
 M‘Cheyne, wrote his own series of 14 poems, which he called ‘Songs of Ascent’.
 Again, they were not the Psalms, but his own poems.
 He wrote those poems because he liked the idea of ‘Songs of Ascent’.